Oliver-Tommy/TabVault/README.md

 - In order to view a tab, the user has to pay to gain access priveleges.
 - Creators can set their own prices.

+### Social Features
+- Add ability for users to follow their favorite creators
+- Implement a commenting system on tabs
+- Allow users to share tabs on social media platforms
+- Create user profile pages with activity feeds

+### Enhanced Tab Features
+- Add video tutorials linked to specific tabs
+- Implement an interactive tab player
+- Add difficulty ratings and estimated completion time
+- Include practice tips and techniques for each tab

+### Advanced Analytics
+- Provide detailed analytics for creators including user demographics
+- Track user engagement metrics
+- Generate revenue reports for monetized content
+- Show trending tabs and popular genres

+### Mobile App
+- Develop native mobile applications for iOS and Android
+- Enable offline access to downloaded tabs
+- Add push notifications for new tabs from followed creators
+- Implement mobile-specific features like metronome and tuner

 ## Technologies Used

 ### Languages
-- HTML5, CSS3 - Markup and styling languages.
+- HTML5 & CSS3 - Core web technologies for structure and styling
-- Javascript - For interactivity and dynamic content.
+- JavaScript - Client-side programming for interactive features
-- Python - For backend functionality.
+- Python - Server-side programming language
-- PostgreSQL - Database management.
+- PostgreSQL - Relational database system

 ### Libraries & Frameworks
-- Bootstrap - For frontend styling.
+- Bootstrap 5 - Frontend CSS framework
-- Django - Backend framework.
+- Django 4 - Python web framework
-- Cloudinary - For storing cloud-based files.
+- Cloudinary - Cloud storage service for media files
-- Whitenoise - To serve static files.
+- WhiteNoise - Static file serving for Python web apps

-### Tools & Programs
+### Development & Deployment
-- GitHub - Version control.
+- Git & GitHub - Version control and code hosting
-- Heroku - Deployment.
+- Heroku - Cloud platform for deployment

 ## Testing